devraghav14/DSA/README.md

 - `Stack/` - Covers the data structure of Stack
 - `Queue/` - Covers the data structure of Queues
 - `Trees/` - Covers the data structure of Trees
+- `Graphs/` - Covers the data structure of Graphs

 ---